 Practice Good Manners

 Be aware of others and their sensibilities.
 Be thoughtful.
-Be considerate.
+And considerate.
 Be polite.
 Be pleasant.
 People matter.
 People forget your accomplishments but never forget how you made them feel.
 No matter where they are on the professional hierarchical scale, people want to matter, want to be noticed, and want to make a difference.
 Be one who notices others.

 Everyone Has a PhD in Something and Is in Kindergarten in Something Else